Dogs Not Under Effective Control

 A dog is under effective control if it is:

-e) An adequate cord, leash or chain held by and under the control of the owner (who must be at least 18 years old) or another person who is at least 16 years old.
+- An adequate cord, leash or chain held by and under the control of the owner (who must be at least 18 yrs old) or another person who is at least 16 yrs old.

-Each time a dog is in the street or in a public place, not under effective control the owner or person in charge of the dogs is committing an offence and the offence carries a penalty and may result in a fine being issued.
+Each time a dog is in the street or in a public place, not under effective control the owner or person in charge of the dog is committing an offence and the offence carries a penalty.

-If a dog is found wandering and not under effective control, the animal may be seized and impounded and if not registered will not be released unless it has been microchipped and lifetime registered, and the impounding fee paid.
+Council advises you that if a dog is found wandering and not under effective control, the animal may be seized and impounded and if not registered will not be released unless it has been micro-chipped lifetime registered and the impounding fees paid.